Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên01/12/2023

-In an interview with the Financial Times published today, December 1, US Assistant Secretary of State for Energy Resources Geoffrey Pyatt said Washington is aiming to halve Russia's oil and gas revenues by the end of this decade, stressing that Western sanctions against Moscow will need to be maintained "for many years to come".
+In an interview with the Financial Times published today, December 1st, US Assistant Secretary of State for Energy Resources Geoffrey Pyatt said Washington is aiming to halve its revenue from Russian oil and gas by the end of this decade, emphasizing that Western sanctions against Moscow will need to be maintained "for many years to come."

-In response, Kremlin spokesman Dmitry Peskov said today that Moscow is assuming that the sanctions imposed by the US and its allies against Russia will last for many years, but that the US influence on the world economy is waning.
+In response, Kremlin spokesman Dmitry Peskov said today that Moscow is assuming sanctions imposed by the US and its allies against Russia will last for years, but that US influence on the world economy is waning.

-"We are sure that these sanctions will last for many years.
-Even without a statement from the (US) representative, we knew this.
-We assumed this when we drew up our policy," Peskov told reporters.
+"We are certain that these sanctions will last for many years.
+Even without a statement from the (US) representative, we already knew this.
+We assumed this when outlining our course," Peskov told reporters.

 Mỹ hé lộ mục tiêu cấm vận Nga; Bộ trưởng Quốc phòng Nga nói về chiến sự - Ảnh 1.